 Michael began having visions of community acupuncture many years ago as he was sitting in an acupuncture class.
-The visions continued until he saw them come to life during his first visit to Working Class Acupuncture, one of the first community clinics, located in Portland Oregon.
+The visions continued until 2007 when he saw them in practice during his first visit to Working Class Acupuncture, one of the first community clinics, located in Portland Oregon.
 He returned home, inspired to help community acupuncture take root in Canada, and to construct his vision of CA in Victoria, BC.
-Since creating hemma community acupuncture clinic in 2007 he has dedicated his work and teaching to the continued growth of community acupuncture in Victoria and throughout North America.
+Since opening hemma community acupuncture clinic in 2007 he has dedicated his work and teaching to the continued growth of community acupuncture in Victoria and throughout North America.

-Michael has accumulated more than twenty years of study and practice in the fields of; Traditional Chinese Medicine, Acupuncture, Massage, Yoga Therapy, and Addictions, all of which inform his practice.
+Michael has accumulated nearly thirty years of study and practice in the fields of; Traditional Chinese Medicine, Acupuncture, Massage, Yoga Therapy, and Addictions, all of which inform his practice.
 He studied Acupuncture in San Francisco and Victoria and has been licensed to practice in B.C. since 2004.
 Michael has served on the faculty of both the Canadian College of Acupuncture and Oriental Medicine, and the Pacific Rim College.
-He also served on the board of the Community Acupuncture Network (now POCA), and currently serves as a Western Canada representative for POCA, providing education and support for people interested in establishing CA clinics in their communities.
+He also served on the board of the Community Acupuncture Network (now POCA), and currently serves as a Canada representative for POCA, providing education and support for people interested in establishing CA clinics in their communities throughout Canada.